 Start Looking into Childcare: If you’re planning to go back to work after your maternity leave, it’s not too early to start looking into your local childcare options – whether nanny, babysitter or relative.

-Window to the Womb offer gender scans from 16 weeks with a FREE peek at baby in 4D at any of our nationwide studios.
+Window to the Womb offer gender scans from 16 weeks with a FREE peek at baby in 4D at any of our nationwide clinics.
 If you’d like more information on these scans, please take a look at our packages on our our website.